Dev79844/Dev79844/README.md

 ### Here are some ideas to get you started:

-- I’m currently a first year CS student
+- I’m a sophomore CS student
 - Exploring tech
 - I am interested in Web Development, ML, Blockchain, Competitive programming and Quantum Computing.
 - Outside of programming I like mathematics, physics, history and psychology.